LIU-Zisen/Basys3-Camera/README.md

 ### FPGA DISPLAY DRIVER
 ## Install Guide
-1. Install xlinx vivado tools on your desktop.
+1. Install xlinx vivado tools on your desktop
+2. Using git clone command and clone this repository